MIM-104 Patriot: MIM-104C (PAC-2)

-During the late 1980s, tests began to indicate that, although Patriot was certainly capable of intercepting inbound ballistic missiles, it was questionable whether the MIM-104A/B missile was capable of destroying them reliably.
+In the late 1980s, tests began to indicate that, although Patriot was certainly capable of intercepting inbound ballistic missiles, it was questionable whether the MIM-104A/B missile was capable of destroying them reliably.
 This necessitated the introduction of the PAC-2 missile and system upgrade.

 For the system, the PAC-2 upgrade was similar to the PAC-1 upgrade.
 Radar search algorithms were further optimized, and the beam protocol while in "TBM search" was further modified.
 PAC-2 saw Patriot's first major missile upgrade, with the introduction of the MIM-104C, or PAC-2 missile.
 This missile was optimized for ballistic missile engagements.
 Major changes to the PAC-2 missile were the size of the projectiles in its blast-fragmentation warhead, changed from around 2 grams to around 45 grams, and the timing of the pulse-Doppler radar fuze, which was optimized for high-speed engagements, though it retained its old algorithm for aircraft engagements if necessary.

 Engagement procedures were optimized, changing the method of fire the system used to engage ballistic missiles.
 Instead of launching two missiles in an almost simultaneous salvo, a brief delay between 3 and 4 seconds was added, in order to allow the second missile launched to discriminate a ballistic missile warhead in the aftermath of the explosion of the first.

 PAC-2 was first tested in 1987 and reached Army units in 1990, just in time for deployment to the Middle East for the Persian Gulf War.
 It was there that Patriot was first regarded as a successful ABM system and proof that ballistic missile defense was indeed possible.
 The complete study on its effectiveness remains classified.

 In April 2013, Raytheon received U.S. Army approval for a second recertification, extending the operational life of the worldwide inventory of Patriot missiles from 30 to 45 years.